tum-vision/lsd_slam/README.md

 # 2. Installation
-We tested LSD-SLAM on two different system configurations, using Ubuntu 12.04 (Precise) and ROS fuerte, or Ubuntu 14.04 (trusty) and ROS indigo.
-Note that building without ROS is not supported, however ROS is only used for input and output, facilitating easy portability to other platforms.
+We tested LSD-SLAM on three different system configurations, using Ubuntu 12.04 (Precise) and ROS fuerte, Ubuntu 14.04 (trusty) and ROS indigo, and MacOSX Yosemite.
+Since ROS is used for input and output, the stand-alone build does not install any front-end executable programs.

 ## 2.1 ROS fuerte + Ubuntu 12.04